fvlgnn/timbrapp-extension/README.md

 *   **No data transmission:** The extension does not transmit any information to third parties.
 *   **Security guaranteed:** TimbrApp is a secure extension that does not compromise your privacy.

+This extension's single purpose is to help users remember to clock in and out for work.
+It provides configurable, time-based reminders to prevent missed time-tracking entries.
+All features directly support this unique core purpose.

 ### Contributing

 If you'd like to contribute to the development of TimbrApp Extension, please visit the repository on [GitHub](https://github.com/fvlgnn/timbrapp-extension).